-APPROPRIATION TITLE: Operations and Maintenance, Fiscal Year BY (field will be auto-populated from Appropriation and Fiscal Year in CW-IFD for program codes with packages included in the President's Budget that have non-HMTF CCS Codes)
+APPROPRIATION TITLE: Appropriations as applicable (Operation and Maintenance, Mississippi River and Tributaries, Harbor Maintenance Trust Fund), Fiscal Year BY (field will be auto-populated from Appropriation and Fiscal Year in CW-IFD for program codes with packages included in the President's Budget that have the appropriate CCS Codes)

-PROJECT NAME: Example Project, XX (field will be auto-populated from Program Name in CW-IFD) (NOTE 1: State name is abbreviated).
+PROJECT NAME: Example Project, XX (field will be auto-populated from the "J-sheet Program Name" data field in CW-IFD.
+The text should consist of Upper and Lower case text and the two digit postal abbreviation used for the name of the State.)
+(NOTE 1: State name is abbreviated).